Motor Vehicle Accidents

 Serious Injuries: A person who is assessed with at least 11% WPI can receive up to 2 years of weekly income benefits, and up to 5 years if they make a common law compensation claim.
 Medical benefits and commercial attendant care are provided by the CTP insurer on an ongoing basis, for life if required.

-Not at fault - What you can claim - Before 1 December 2017
+Not at fault - What you may claim - Before 1 December 2017

 • Past and future financial loss (up until retirement age)